Optimizing Temperature for Language Models with Multi-Sample Inference: Details of the Stochastic Process Model

 \subsubsection{Error Rate Update Rules}

-After each step, the error rate \(x_{t+1}\) is updated based on whether the token at time \(t\) was improper or proper:
+After each step, the error rate of the next step \(x_{t+1}\) is updated based on whether the token in this step \(t\) is proper or not:

-\paragraph{If an error occurs (\(E_t = 1\)):} The error rate is increased.
+\paragraph{If an error occurs (\(E_t = 1\)):} The error rate of the next step \(x_{t+1}\) is increased.
 Intuitively, making a mistake can make the model more likely to continue making errors.
 Formally, we update:

-For \(x_t \in [0,1]\) and $\alpha > 1$ ($\alpha$ is a hyperparameter), it can be seen that \(x_{t+1} \ge x_t\).
-Here $\alpha$ can be regarded as the noise tolerance rate, measuring how stable the model is when suffering from unexpected noises, and we will try different $\alpha$ in experiments.
+It can be seen that \(x_{t+1} \ge x_t\) for \(x_t \in [0,1]\) and $\alpha > 1$ ($\alpha$ is a hyperparameter).
+Here, $\alpha$ can be considered as the noise tolerance rate, measuring how stable the model is when it experiences unexpected noise, and we try different $\alpha$ in experiments.

-\paragraph{If a proper token is produced (\(E_t = 0\)):} The error rate is reduced, reflecting a `reinforcement' of correct behavior.
+\paragraph{If a proper token is produced (\(E_t = 0\)):} The error rate of the next step \(x_{t+1}\) is reduced, reflecting a `reinforcement' of correct behavior.
 We do this by:

-It generally makes it smaller, so this step lowers the error rate.
-However, we do not allow the error rate to drop below the initial baseline \(x_{\text{init}}\).
+It generally makes $x_{t+1}\leq x_t$ smaller, so this update lowers the error rate.
+In particular, we do not allow the error rate to drop below the initial baseline \(x_{\text{init}}\).